devtoil/natpaysys/public/pricing-temp.md

 		with your current pricing model you do not use an example of 30 basis point and 0 markup for transaction cost

-		let us com in and analyze your statement
+		let us come in and analyze your statement